Knifeman kills mother and sister near Paris, IS claims attack - Journal du Cameroun

 BFM television reported that he had serious alcohol and drug problems.

+Residents expressed concern that the killings would reinforce the area’s negative image, which persists despite the success of a few home-grown stars, including actors Omar Sy and Jamel Debbouze.

+“People think it’s Baghdad around here — my colleagues don’t want to drop me off after work,” said Anis Fillali, a 21-year-old salesman standing at the police cordon.

-France remains on high alert after a string of jihadist attacks since 2015 that have claimed the lives of more than 240 victims.
+France remains on high alert after a string of jihadist attacks since 2015 that have claimed the lives of 246 victims.

-“He carried out the attack in response to calls to target subjects of the countries of the coalition” fighting IS, said a statement on its propaganda channel Amaq.
+On its propaganda channel Amaq, IS claimed the Trappes killer “carried out the attack in response to calls to target subjects of the countries of the coalition” fighting the jihadists.

-The leader of the extremist group Abu Bakr al-Baghdadi had called on Muslims to wage “jihad” in a purported new audio recording released on Wednesday.

 The group claimed responsibility for a massacre in Las Vegas last year that saw a wealthy accountant open fire on a crowd in one of the deadliest mass shootings in recent US history.

-US investigators concluded that there was “no evidence of radicalisation or ideology to support any theory that (Stephen) Paddock supported or followed any hate group or any domestic or foreign terrorist organisation”.
+But US investigators concluded there was “no evidence of radicalisation or ideology to support any theory that (Stephen) Paddock supported or followed any hate group or any domestic or foreign terrorist organisation”.

 French terror expert Jean-Charles Brisard, head of the Center for the Analysis of Terrorism (CAT), said it was “too soon to say” if IS had a hand in the violence in Trappes.